luo1945049855/s1mple.ml/source/_posts/cpp/effective_modern_cpp.md

 ## constexpr

 * `constexpr` indicated a value that's not only constant, it's known during compilation.
 * `constexpr functions` produce compile-time constants when they are called with compile-time constants. if they're called with values not known until runtime, they produce runtime values.

 * I/O statements are generally not permitted in `constexpr` functions.

-* The conditional "?:" operator can be used in place of if-else statements.
+* The conditional `?:` operator can be used in place of if-else statements.
-  Recursion can be used instead of loops.
+  `Recursion` can be used instead of loops.

 * `constexpr functions` are limited to taking and returning `literal types`.